wangziqi2013/wangziqi2013.github.io/_posts/2020-07-25-flatstore.markdown

 Value objects are allocated from the persistent heap, which is maintained by a customized allocator.
 The allocator does not actively synchronize its metadata to the NVM to minimize bandwidth consumption and write amplification except during the shutdown process.
+The allocator, which, according to the paper, uses an algorithm similar to the one in Hoard.
+Free memory is divided into 4MB chunks, which are then further divided into individual blocks of different size classes.
+Each chunk can only serve one size class, which is persisted at the chunk header during initialization.
+The chunk header also maintains a bitmap which tracks the allocation status of each block.
+The allocator maintains all other metadata in the volatile DRAM, which will be lost in a crash.
+On receiving an allocation request of size K, the allocator performs memory allocation of size (K + 8) as a conventional DRAM allocator, and then stores the allocation size in the first 8-byte word.
+The returned address is also incremented by eight (and decremented by eight accordingly before it is freed).
+The memory allocation is committed only after the log entry that contains the pointer is committed.
+Otherwise, the allocation as well as the operation in the log will be rolled back automatically after a crash, which maintains the atomicity between memory allocation and the update operation.